Skip to content

 At MSLC, we believe learning goes far beyond the classroom walls.
 By taking advantage of the beautiful natural spaces around us, we create meaningful, hands-on experiences that support both physical wellness and personal growth.
 To kick off our return from April vacation, our students spent gym class at Pleasant Mountainโ€”soaking up the sunshine, breathing in the fresh air, and staying active in an inspiring outdoor setting.
 Experiences like these not only promote healthy habits, but also help students build confidence, connection, and a deeper appreciation for the world around them.

-15 days ago, Tristen Hinkle
+about 2 months ago, Tristen Hinkle

 view from the top of pleasant mt of belgrade lakes